qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

   the color ramp stops; limits values are set following stops distribution in the color ramp (you can find more information on stops in colour ramps
   here: :ref:`color-ramp`).
-* :guilabel:`Equal interval` The number of classes is set by the :guilabel:`Classes` field at the end of the line; limits values are defined so that the classes all have the same magnitude.
+* :guilabel:`Equal interval`: The number of classes is set by the :guilabel:`Classes` field at the end of the line; limits values are defined so that the classes all have the same magnitude.